department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension/rates.md

 **Notes:**
 - The Survivor Benefit Plan (SBP)/Minimum Income Annuity (MIW) limitation is $8,656.
 - **If you have more than 1 child,** add $2,205 to your MAPR amount for each additional child.
-- **If you have a child who works,** you may exclude their income up to $10,400 for 2017.
+- **If you have a child who works,** you may exclude their wages up to $10,400 for 2017.
 - **If you have medical expenses,** you may deduct only the amount that’s above 5% of your MAPR amount ($566 for a surviving spouse with 1 dependent).

 #### For qualified surviving spouses with no dependents: